Most Therapy Has Too Many Words

 The Session That Changed My Practice

 Early in my career, I was doing what I’d been trained to do.
 Listening hard.
 Formulating interpretations.
-Delivering them with what I hoped was clinical precision.
+Delivering them with clinical precision.
 I was a good technician.
+And I was filling every silence with my own expertise.

 The Architecture of a Good Session